-Access Roads or Trimble Business Center software, or a number of third-party design packages including Autodesk AutoCAD Land almanac Data, transmitted by a GNSS satellite, that includes orbit information on all the satellites, clock correction, and atmospheric delay parameters.
+Access Roads or Trimble Business Center software, or a number of third-party design packages including Autodesk AutoCAD Land Desktop, Autodesk Civil 3D, Bentley InRoads, and Bentley GEOPAK.
+RXL files can almanac Data, transmitted by a GNSS satellite, that includes orbit information on all the satellites, clock correction, and atmospheric delay parameters.
 The almanac facilitates rapid satellite acquisition.
 The orbit information is a subset of the ephemeris data with reduced precision.